Skip to Content

 Walking Surfaces – Walk Like a Penguin to Avoid Slipping on Ice and Snow

 Angel Fire Resort is located in a high alpine, mountain environment.
-Snowy and icy walkways and parking lots are common during the winter.
+Snowy, icy, and uneven walkways and parking lots are common during the winter.
 Use caution walking especially in buildings, on walkways, and in parking lots.
 Melting and freezing as well as water and snow accumulation can cause surfaces to become slippery any time of the day or night.
 Try to clean the snow off the bottom of ski boots to help prevent a slip and fall.
 Use footwear with good tread and/or use commercially available products made for the bottom of shoes and boots to give better traction.

 Private Instruction or Coaching